-You may change the way your contributions are invested by visiting Diversified Direct Online at www.divinvest.com or by calling Diversified Direct at 800-755-5801.
-Changes received by Diversified before 4:00 p.m.
-Eastern Time will be effective the same day.
+You may change the way your contributions are invested by visiting the participant website or by calling Transamerica at 800-755-5801.
+Changes received by Transamerica before the close of regular trading on the New York Stock Exchange, normally 4:00 p.m.
+Eastern Time, will be effective the same day.
 You may change the way your contributions are invested at any time.
 Please note that your choices must be in whole percentages.
 Confirmation of any changes you make will be sent to you within five business days.